 What is bail?

-A bail hearing is also known as a show cause hearing.
-That is because usually the Crown must “show cause” why you shouldn't be released from custody on the least strict type of release: an undertaking without conditions.
+A bail is also known as a show cause hearing.
+That is because usually the Crown must “show cause” why you shouldn't be released from custody on the least strict type of release: an without conditions.

 An undertaking without conditions lets you be released from custody as long as you promise to go to court when required.
 If the Crown wants you to follow more conditions if you're released, they must explain to the judge or justice of the peace why.

 Sometimes, you may need to “show cause” why you should be allowed to go back into the community while your case is in court.
 This is called a “reverse onus” bail hearing.
 A reverse onus bail hearing happens if:

 - you were already on a release and now you're facing new, unrelated criminal charges